-- Different scenarios can be tested easily by using this process without investing time in implementing proto-types. - As a result of our tests, we can affirm that the ANTARCTICA SRS behaves better than Tucows-like system when the net speed is slow.
+- The combination of a UML performance extension and SWNs is expressive enough to model complex distributed software systems even taking into account different technologies.
+It must be remarked that a performance formal model (SWN) can be obtained semi-automatically from the UML performance annotated diagrams in the context of the software life cycle. - Different scenarios can be tested easily by using this process without investing time in implementing prototypes. - As a result of our tests, we can affirm that the ANTARCTICA SRS behaves better than Tucows-like system when the net speed is slow or when the net speed is faster but the intelligence of the system is greater.
 So, the ANTARCTICA SRS is appropriate for wireless environments.